sahyl/sahyl/README.md

 # 💫 About Me:
 Hello! 👋 I'm Mohammed Sahil Khan, a passionate  Engineer .
-My academic journey has equipped me with a strong foundation in Python, SQL, HTML, CSS, JavaScript, and various frameworks such as React.js, Node.js.
+My academic journey has equipped me with a strong foundation in Python, SQL, HTML, CSS, JavaScript, and various frameworks such as React.js, Node.js and Next.js.
 I specialize in data science and machine learning, demonstrated through my projects involving OpenCV, Pandas, TensorFlow, and Keras.

 I am TCS NQT qualified with a strong programming aptitude.
 With a keen interest in artificial intelligence and data science, I hold certifications in these domains from Prepinsta.
 My experiences include contributing to a Restaurant Amplification System, integrating AI components for real-time messaging, and authentication.
 Additionally, I've successfully developed a real-time Note-Taking Website, "NotesForYou," showcasing my proficiency in full-stack development.

-In my free time, I actively engage in problem-solving on LeetCode, where I've completed over 500 questions.
+In my free time, I actively engage in problem-solving on LeetCode, where I've completed over 700 questions.
 I'm dedicated to promoting knowledge-sharing, having hosted educational sessions and served as Head of Communication for the Computer Science Association.
 Let's connect and explore the endless possibilities in the world of technology! 🚀

 ## 🌐 Socials: